Are You What You Eat? The Best ADD / ADHD Diet

 We forget to eat.
 We skip meals.
 We forget to grocery shop.
 When hunger catches up with us, we end up eating whatever we can get our hands on.
 We binge on junk food in an unconscious effort to self-medicate.

-All this plays havoc on the ADD brain.
+All this plays havoc on the ADHD brain.

-I’ve read many people with ADD do better on a higher protein, lower “simple” carbohydrate diet.
-But what does that mean?
-Let’s unwrap the mysteries of food and ADD so you can eat a diet that supports your brain.
+Let’s unwrap the mysteries of food and ADHD so you can eat a diet that supports your brain.

 The Best ADD / ADHD Diet